MohdZairi/ToDo-List/README.md

 TO D0 LIST

-This coding is intended to train skills in the backend.
+This coding is intended to train skills for backend.
 You guys can refer to this source for more detail and I also provide his GitHub

 Credit: